Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Atlanta and its opponents have gone over the current 45.5-point total in six of 10 games this season.

-- The two teams combine to average 33.7 points per game, 11.8 less than the total in this contest.
+- The two teams combine to score 33.7 points per game, 11.8 less than the total in this contest.

-- This contest's over/under is 9.5 points under the 55 these two squads combine to give up per game in 2020.
+- This contest's total is 9.5 points fewer than the 55 these two squads combine to give up per game in 2020.

-- The Falcons and their opponents have scored an average of 48.0 points per game in 2020, 2.5 more than Sunday's total.

-- The 45.5-point total for this game is 1.5 points below the 47.0 points per game average total in Jaguars games this season.

 Falcons stats and trends

-- Atlanta has played 10 games, with three wins against the spread.
+- Atlanta has three wins against the spread in 10 games this season.

-- The Falcons have been favored by 2 points or more three times this season and covered the spread in one of them.

-- Atlanta's games this year have hit the over on five of 10 set point totals (50%).
+- Atlanta's games this year have gone over the total in five out of 10 opportunities (50%).

-- Atlanta is 2-2 against the spread and 3-1 overall this season when the team records more than 26.2 points.
+- Atlanta is 2-2 against the spread and 3-1 overall in games when it scores more than 26.2 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Jaguars.